Repairing Brass Window And Door Finish Hardware

 2. Perforated spots and any thin areas surrounding them can be soft soldered or brazed with a patch cut to cover the affected area.
 Do not attempt this work without seeking instruction or the services of a qualified conservator.
 For further guidance on repairing dents, scratches, holes, nicks and other minor imperfections, see 05010-02-R.

 C. Missing pieces: Missing pieces can be reproduced by casting duplicates of undamaged parts you already have.
 See 0870001R for guidance on replicating hardware.

 D. Deterioration of Protective Coating:

-in reapplying a clear protective coating to brass
+b.
+For guidance in reapplying a clear protective coating to brass features, see 0501008P.

-E. For repair work specific to brass pulleys, brass chains and window sash weights, see 0876001R.
+a.
+For repair work specific to brass pulleys, brass chains and window sash weights, see 0876001R.

 END OF SECTION